Yiltan/rocSHMEM/README.md

 rocSHMEM uses a single symmetric heap (SHEAP) that is allocated on GPU memories.

 There are currently three backends for rocSHMEM;
-IPC, GPU-IB and Reverse Offload (RO).
+IPC, Reverse Offload (RO), and GPU-IB.
 The backends primarily differ in their implementations of intra-kernel networking.
-Currently only the IPC conduit is supported.
+Currently, only the IPC backend is supported.
-The GPU-IB and RO backends are provided as-is with no guarantees of support from AMD or AMD Research.
+The RO and GPU-IB backends are provided as-is with no guarantees of support from AMD or AMD Research.

 The IPC backend implements communication primitives using load/store operations issued from the GPU.

+The Reverse Offload (RO) backend has the GPU runtime forward rocSHMEM networking operations to the host-side runtime, which calls into a traditional MPI or OpenSHMEM implementation.
+This forwarding of requests is transparent to the programmer, who only sees the GPU-side interface.

 The GPU InfiniBand (GPU-IB) backend implements a lightweight InfiniBand verbs interface on the GPU.
 The GPU itself is responsible for building commands and ringing the doorbell on the NIC to send network commands.

-The Reverse Offload (RO) backend has the GPU runtime forward rocSHMEM networking operations to the host-side runtime, which calls into a traditional MPI or OpenSHMEM implementation.
-This forwarding of requests is transparent to the programmer, who only sees the GPU-side interface.

 ## Requirements